mrBettazzi/mac-dev-setup/README.md

 ## Google Chrome

-Install your favorite browser, mine happens to be Chrome.
+Installing Chrome is mandatory.

-Download from [www.google.com/chrome](https://www.google.com/intl/en/chrome/browser/).
-Open the **.dmg** file once it's done downloading (this will mount the disk image), and drag and drop the **Google Chrome** app into the Applications folder (on the Mac, most applications are installed this way).
+Download it from [www.google.com/chrome](https://www.google.com/intl/en/chrome/browser/).
+Open the **.dmg** file once it's done downloading (this will mount the disk image), and drag and drop the **Google Chrome** app into the Applications folder (*on the Mac, most applications are installed this way*).
 When done, you can unmount the disk in Finder (the small "eject" icon next to the disk under **Devices**).

 ## iTerm2